loic-yengo/PolygenicGeneEditing_Prediction/README.md

 # PolygenicGeneEditing_Prediction
-Data and R scripts to generate Figures - Perspective paper on Gene Editing
+Data and R scripts to generate Figures - Perspective paper on Gene Editing - Visscher et al. (2023)

 This folder contains GWAS summary statistics (genome-wide significant SNPs only) for various traits and diseases, as well as R scripts to generate Figures from our Perspective paper on Gene Editing.